-- Incorrect use of batteries can result in hazards such as leakage and bursting. - Do not mix old and new batteries together. - Do not use different kinds of battery together-although they may look similar, different batteries may have different voltages. - Ensure that the plus (+) and minus (-) ends of each battery match the indications in the battery compartment. - Remove batteries from equipment that is not going to be used for a month or more. - When disposing of used batteries, please comply with governmental (or other) regulations that apply in your country or area.
+- Incorrect use of batteries can result in hazards such as leakage and bursting. - Do not mix old and new batteries together. - Do not use different kinds of battery together-although they may look similar, different batteries may have different voltages. - Ensure that the plus (+) and minus (-) ends of each battery match the directions in the diagram on the right. - Remove batteries from equipment that is not going to be used for a month or more. - When disposing of used batteries, please comply with government (or other) regulations that apply in your country or area.